Watercycle/ControllerButtonMapper/README.md

 # Dependencies

-I am not a big fan of Microsoft's DirectInput even though it is very well made.
-So, to save a little time, this project uses SFML's
-JoyStick API, and thus will need to be compiled as well.
+I am not fully aware of the Windows and Linux API calls necessary and how compatible each of them are.
+So, to save a little time, this project uses SFML's JoyStick API, and thus SFML will need to be compiled as well.
 The temporarily included version is a Windows 10 64-bit distribution.
-Ideally the SFML dependency will be dropped in the near future.
+Ideally the SFML dependency will be dropped in the future.

 # Building

 This will only compile on MSVC right now.
 The enum library (enum.h) for this program needs some compatibility work since it turns out GCC is a little stricter than expected.